-- 5. Find all orders for all medications to be administered and know where orders are located in the patient(s) chart or on the computer. - 6.
-Review medications with instructor and then administer medications only under the supervision of an instructor.
+- 5. Find all orders for all medications to be administered and know where orders are in the patient(s) chart or on the computer. - 6.
+Review medications with instructor and then administer medications only under their supervision.

-SHOULD A STUDENT ADMINISTER MEDICATIONS WITHOUT INSTRUCTOR SUPERVISION, THE STUDENT WILL BE PLACED ON PROBATION.
+SHOULD A STUDENT ADMINISTER MEDICATIONS WITHOUT INSTRUCTOR SUPERVISION, THE STUDENT WILL BE PLACE DOWN PROBATION.
 A SECOND INFRACTION WILL RESULT IN THE STUDENT BEING WITHDRAWN FROM THE VOCATIONAL NURSING PROGRAM FOR UNSAFE PRACTICE.
 This policy is followed all the way through graduation!